 Produced just as spring training was getting underway, they offer the most updated Topps cards issued so far this year.
 Players who changed teams later in the off-season may not show up in packs until Topps’ year-end update set but they’re pictured as members of their new team inside the 17-card factory sets.

-Jayson Werth is a Phillie in the 2011 Topps base product but he's in the Nationals team set.
-Same picture-- a little graphic artistry has turned him into a Nat.
-That fact alone often has those who dabble in cards a little confused, like the Washington Nationals' blogger who didn't quite get the concept of the team sets, updated to include player movement in the off-season.
+Jayson Werth is a Phillie in the 2011 Topps base product but he’s in the Nationals team set.
+Same picture– a little graphic artistry has turned him into a Nat.
+That fact alone often has those who dabble in cards a little confused.

 “You won’t to see Werth in a Nationals uni until the Traded set,” said JayBee Anama, a Chicago-area collector.
 “And even then, Topps most likely will not use the same picture that was used for the team set.”